mehmetgencer/texindex.py/README.md

 Multi-part files
 -------------------
-texindex.py will replace any appearance of \include{somefile.tex} with the actual contents of the file, prior to creating index terms.
+texindex.py will replace any appearance of \input{somefile.tex} with the actual contents of the file, prior to creating index terms.
 Thus it will generate a complete source file for LaTeX projects that are split into multiple source files.